Botnedalen

-Botnedalen is a valley in Tokke Municipality in Vestfold og Telemark county, Norway.
+Botnedalen is a valley in Tokke Municipality in Telemark county, Norway.
 The valley used to be the site a number of mountain farms that are no longer in use.
 The river that runs through the valley was dammed, creating the lake Botnedalsvatn.
 The lake is as a reservoir for the nearby Byrte Hydroelectric Power Station.
-Botnedalen is known for the occurrence of various minerals, including hausmannite, jacobsite, braunite, bustamite and rhodonite.
+Botnedalen is known for the occurrence of various minerals, including hausmannite, jacobsite, braunite, bustamite, and rhodonite.